sebasthehooch/sui-object-model-workshop/README.md

 Navigate to [`scripts/lessons/return_objects/exercise.ts`](./scripts/src/lessons/return_objects/exercise.ts) and complete the exercise.

 > Bonus Challenge: Can you deploy the [SUIII NFT package](./lessons/returning_objects/sui_nft) yourself and use different text and images for the NFT?

+### Exercise 3: Scavenger Hunting with PTBs

+In this exercise, you will try to get the `Bucket USD` coin in Testnet from the vault using a key created by PTBs.
+The deployed contract is at [`0x25dfcadb5927395b463a426e8d63425d654a6057affc368f4dc176e587f489a5`](https://suiscan.xyz/testnet/object/0x25dfcadb5927395b463a426e8d63425d654a6057affc368f4dc176e587f489a5/contracts).

+Navigate to [`scavenger`](./lessons/scavenger) to read the smart contract code.

+You will need to create a PTB to:
+1. Create a key
+2. Set the key code correctly
+3. Use the key to withdraw the `Bucket USD` coin from the vault
+4. Transfer the `Bucket USD` coin to your account

+Navigate to [`scripts/lessons/scavenger_hunt/exercise.ts`](./scripts/src/lessons/scavenger_hunt/exercise.ts) and complete the exercise.